 The Denyers of Godalming and the Triggs of Dorking in Surrey

 Jane Denyer above was daughter of George Denyer, a mercer, and Elizabeth Trigg.
 Jane and her husband received a legacy from Uncle Trigg.
 It is now known that this was John Trigg of Southwark, brother of Elizabeth.
-Using mainly wills as a source, it is now known that Elizabeth Trigg was daughter of Henry Trigg and Jane.
+Using mainly wills as a source, it is now known that Elizabeth Trigg was daughter of Henry Trigg and Jane nee Constable.
 Henry was a tallow chandler of Dorking, as were all known ancestors.
 Both Henry and Jane left wills, as did John Trigg’s wife Joan née Hunt.
 Henry Trigg’s parents were Edward Trigg and Elizabeth, who remarried John Bothell in 1629 (after Elizabeth's death).
 There was also three chancery dispute between the Denyers and Triggs over Henry junior’s will.
+The Constable family were from Ockley, and Jane Constable's parents were Thomas and Margaret nee Margesson.
 George Denyer’s parents were Henry Denyer, a maltster and Jane Bicknall.
 They married at St Andrew Hubbard, Eastcheap in London in 1637 by licence.
 Henry was son of Nicholas Denyer, a maltman, and Jane Chitty (another Chitty!), who married in Godalming in 1592.
 And Nicholas seems to be the son of George Denyer, who died in 1608.

 The Varndens of Chertsey in Surrey

 These are a mystery.
 James Douglass b abt 1765 (the second watchmaker) married Mary Varnden at St Martin-in-the-Fields, London.
 Mary was the daughter of William and Elizabeth Varnden of Chertsey.
 William was born approx 1758, and Elizabeth 1750, according to ages at burial.
 They had six children, only one male, William.
 In 1841 there was an Eliza Varnden age 30 (abt) with them, it seems she was William’s daughter.
 These children were all born and christened in Chertsey from 1775, and most lived in this area all their lives - the family were living in Chertsey Lane End (later known as Ottershaw), and Mary Varnden was noted as a native of Wheeler's Green Farm on her daughter Mary's baptism.
 However it is a mystery where William Varnden and Elizabeth were from, or where they married.
 In 1768, William was a servant, in 1771 a labourer, yet by 1791 he was a brickmaker of Berryman and Varnden and a freeholder.
 There seem to be some early references to Varndens in Sedlescombe in Sussex.
 The most recent information indicates that William Varnden senior was buried with John Berryman and Ann (nee Penycod) and her will describes William as her nephew.
-However the link to the Berryman or Penycod families has not been found.
+However it appears that the link to the Berryman family is through William Varnden junior's wife Ann Wapshott/

 The Boyces of Winkfield in Berkshire, the Pierces of Langley in Bucks, and the Bisleys mostly of Upton cum Chalvey (Bucks) and Winkfield in Berkshire